AdmiralSnackbar66/dnd/3-Mechanics/CLI/bestiary/fey/meenlock-vgm.md

 "actions":
 - "desc": "Melee Weapon Attack: +4 to hit, reach 5 ft., one target.
 Hit: 7 (2d4\
     \ + 2) slashing damage, and the target must succeed on a DC 11 Constitution saving\
-    \ throw or be [paralyzed](3-Mechanics/CLI/rules/conditions.md#Paralyzed) for 1\
+    \ throw or be [paralyzed](/3-Mechanics/CLI/conditions.md#Paralyzed) for 1 minute.\
-    \ minute.
-The target can repeat the saving throw at the end of each of its turns,\
+    \ The target can repeat the saving throw at the end of each of its turns, ending\
-    \ ending the effect on itself on a success."
+    \ the effect on itself on a success."
   "name": "Claws"
 "source":
 - "VGM"
 - "CM"
-"image": "3-Mechanics/CLI/bestiary/fey/token/meenlock-vgm.webp"
+"image": "/3-Mechanics/CLI/bestiary/fey/token/meenlock-vgm.webp"
 ```
 ^statblock